 Some personality types find it easier to feel their emotions.
 Those who understand Enneagram Type 4 know that they can become fixated on their feelings.
 Type 9 would be more inclined to ignore their feelings as a strategy to “make it” through the day.

 Enneagram Personality Profile

 The full range of emotion is a barometer of our psyche.
-The key to happiness is accepting both the highs and lows.
+The key to wholeness is learning to accept the highs and lows.
 It’s not easy to do, but that is part of our journey.

 (1) Early Modern Period: https://en.wikipedia.org/wiki/Early_modern_period